 Contraindications*: Not for these with Yin and Blood Deficiency.
 Not used during pregnancy.

-In Traditional Chinese Medicine (TCM), viper snakes are plants that belong to the 'Herbs that dispel Wind and Dampness' category.
+In Traditional Chinese Medicine (TCM), Fu she belongs to the 'Herbs that dispel Wind and Dampness' category.
 These herbs typically help treat what's called 'bi pain' (i.e. painful obstruction) in TCM.
 This roughly corresponds to arthritic and rheumatic conditions with pain, stiffness and numbness of the bones, joints and muscles.

-Viper snakes also taste Sweet.
+Fu she also tastes Sweet.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like viper snakes tend to slow down acute reactions and detoxify the body.
+Sweet ingredients like Fu she tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such viper snakes are thought to target the Spleen and the Liver.
+As such Fu she is thought to target the Spleen and the Liver.
 In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
 The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.